 Dealing with an inattentive class requires effective classroom management skills and varied teaching strategies of the teacher.
 It’s quite challenging but it should be or else the results will be affected.
-I’ve been a result-oriented teacher since I got in the hat of the Department of Education, so I find this topic useful, and likewise, it deserves attention.

 So, let me begin by asking, how do you deal with an inattentive class?